featured image

 }

-Why this matters: This V_amb value is subtracted from every subsequent reading.
-It dynamically calibrates the device against ambient pressure and circuit noise every time you turn it on.
+V_amb gets subtracted from every subsequent reading.
+It dynamically calibrates against ambient pressure and circuit noise every time you power the device on — no manual adjustment needed between sessions.

-One of the trickier parts of this build was detecting when the user actually starts pushing the syringe.
+Detecting when the user actually starts pushing the syringe is trickier than it sounds.
 The sensor has a noise floor of about ±0.03V.
-If we start integrating as soon as the voltage changes by 0.01V, we’ll just be integrating noise.
+If you start integrating the moment voltage moves by 0.01V, you’re integrating noise, not airflow.

 I implemented a hysteresis threshold of 0.05V.
-The code effectively ignores the sensor until it detects a deliberate “push.”
+The code ignores the sensor until it detects a deliberate push:

 // Wait for voltage to cross the threshold (V_amb + 0.05V)